Avesta-FA/LoggingWithoutTheBulls61t/Windows/README.md

 Enable-Logging shows which log sources should be enabled.
+There are better ways of enabling those logs ( e.g GPO) rather than running the script.